EliaDomenico/run_analysis/CodeBook.md

 This is the codebook of run_analysis script.

-The script performs all the oeprations (see README.md) and returna a dataset in which are present the mean of each variable, grouped by Activity and Type.
+The script performs all the oeprations (see README.md) and returna a dataset in which are present the mean of each variable, grouped by activity and subject.

-ACTIVITY: can have six values as follows:
+activity: can have six values as follows:
-    WALKING-WALKING_UPSTAIRS-WALKING_DOWNSTAIRS-SITTING-STANDING-LAYING
+    WALKING - WALKING_UPSTAIRS - WALKING_DOWNSTAIRS - SITTING - STANDING - LAYING

-Subject: specify the subject id
+subject: specify the subject id

 Each of the all remainings variables represents the mean of the respective variable in the UCI dataset: